 - Include CU Boulder's school code (001370) on your FAFSA.
 If you didn't originally list CU Boulder as one of your schools, you can log back into your FAFSA and add it.
 We can't tell if you want to receive financial aid without it.

 - Submit your final high school transcript that confirms graduation and any college transcripts to the Office of Admissions prior to the start of school.
 Financial aid cannot be applied to your bill until this is complete.

 - Check your email often to stay on top of your financial aid application.
 If we need additional information to complete your financial aid application, we will email you.

 - View the types of aid you may be eligible for.

-- You will receive email notification if we need additional information from you or once you have been awarded.
+- You will receive email notification if we need additional information from you or when your financial aid offer is ready.

-- Federal Direct Subsidized and Unsubsidized Loans and Parent PLUS loans require entrance counseling and a Master Promissory Note (MPN) to be completed by the borrower.
-You will need to be complete these requirements the first time you borrow a loan at CU-Boulder.
-Both can be completed at studentloans.gov.
+- Federal Direct Subsidized and Unsubsidized Loans require entrance counseling and a Master Promissory Note (MPN).
+Parent PLUS Loans also require an MPN to be completed by the borrower.
+You will need to be complete these requirements the first time you borrow a loan at CU Boulder.
+Both can be completed at studentaid.gov.

 - We encourage loan borrowers to use the Loan Repayment Calculator to estimate monthly payment amounts.
 You can use this calculator to project how much you will borrow in the next four years.

 - If you've received aid from another school during this aid year, it may impact the amount of aid you are eligible for at CU Boulder.